suisuyy/learn/doc/note/else.md

  http-server -a -p 443 -S -C test.pem -K test.key

 ### manual apply cert
-1.Create a 2048-bit RSA public/private key pair.
+1.KEYS Create a 2048-bit RSA public/private key pair.
 2.CSR  Generate a certificate signing request (CSR) that embeds your public key.
 3.CERT Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain.
 4.Install your final certificate in a non-web-accessible place such as /etc/ssl (Linux and Unix) or wherever IIS requires it (Windows).